haslie22/nodejs2024Q1-service/README.md

 ### :memo: Documentation

-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+:link: Once the app is running, you can easily access the OpenAPI documentation by typing http://localhost:4000/doc/ into your browser's address bar.

-For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ### :cherry_blossom: Auto-fix and format